MichaelWarmbier/Console-Tetris/README.md

 # Console-Tetris

-### Tetris designed for a Windows console window!
+### Tetris entirely redesigned in C++

-Tetris is the original block-puzzle game desigend by Alexey Pajitnov and officially released on June 6th, 1984.
+Tetris is the original block-puzzle game desigend by Alexey Pajitnov and released on June 6th, 1984.

 ### Design: